1jour1vin

 Palate

-Light and incredibly silky, with perfectly integrated tannins and a vibrant acidity that balances beautifully with incredibly complex flavors, leading to an endless finish of great depth
+Light and incredibly silky, with perfectly integrated tannins and vibrant acidity that balance beautifully with flavors of incredible complexity, leading to an endless finish of great depth

 Serve